forgxyz/expensifly/README.md

 ### deployment
 - [ ] login screen? once online i'll want to keep my own stuff secure
   - limit random registration (heroku limits)
-- [ ] get on heroku for testing during development
+- [ ] get on heroku for testing during development by end of sept

+### models
+- category: should this just be categorical type? can add new via admin panel if needed
+  - drawbacks to having it in a table?
+  - same with method

 ## django questions / to look up
 - global variable for views?